When is Crop Over 2023?

 You must try the incredible authentic street food from Barbados and Crop Over is the perfect time to eat like a local.
-There are so many stall and kiosks selling delicious local produce.
-Barbados is well known for its seafood and one of the most popular snacks are fishcakes a Barbadian speciality.
+There are so many stalls and kiosks selling delicious local produce.
+Barbados is well known for its seafood and one of the most popular snacks are fishcakes, a Barbadian specialty.

 Crop Over Heritage, Culture, Arts and Folk

 For those that want to learn more about the Heritage and Culture of Barbados, Crop Over provides ample opportunity to do so!
 There are numerous events that showcase and educate about just that.

 Some of these events include the Heritage Lectures, the Crop Over Heritage Feast, the Historic Bridgetown Heritage Tours and Walks and of course the Ceremonial Delivery of the last Canes!
 Other events include the Flower Festivals, Folk Concerts, Garden Parties, Calypso Shows, Speights Town Market and more.

 Also held is the Crop Over Visual Arts Festival and along with its exhibitions play an important role in the photography and Arts & Craft community, by annually exhibiting the skills of talented locals, both professionals and amateurs.
 There is also an annual Read In, where artist use dance, music and visual aids to embellish their spoken word performances.
 Numerous workshops surround these events.